 What’s a PNG?

-PNG stands for Portable Network Graphics.
-Unlike the JPG, a PNG has lossless compression.
-It doesn’t lose any of its information on compression - so that means the image quality is usually much higher (and the file size much larger) than its JPG cousin.
-Typically, people use PNGs for graphics (such as logos), text objects and line drawings.
-It also supports transparency, which is super handy if you need to place a cut-out logo against a different background.
+PNG stands for Portable Network Graphics and is a high-quality image format using lossless compression.
+That means it doesn’t lose any of its information on compression, so image quality is usually much higher (and the file size much larger) than its JPG cousin.

-When would you use PNG formats?
+When should you use PNG formats?

 A PNG offers a lovely, crisp image, but it does slow down web pages.
+So make sure you’re weighing up speed vs quality when you’re updating your online store.

 What’s a GIF?